voqueric/LaTex-Math-and-Science-Functions/README.md

 # LaTex-Math-and-Science-Functions

-Use the following line within the document preamble to determine if compilation take place in a Linux operating system or Windows operating system:
+Use the following line within the document preamble to determine if compilation takes place in a Linux operating system or Windows operating system:

 ```
 \documentclass[letterpaper,10pt]{article}